mainak33/MessagingChallenge/Readme.md

 # Messaging Challenge
 The code herein is intended to solve the following programming challenge problem statement involving creation and simulated transmission of messages with variable payloads over a network.
+The messages library contains the classes which hold the messages.
+The library is tested both with a native test framework and a google test framework.

 ## Problem Statement